Fed's Powell Signals Comfort With Current Interest-Rate Stance

 Fed officials have expected annual economic growth to slow to around 2% this year from nearly 3% last year.
 The question now is whether a contraction in business investment, which fell in the past two quarters, prompts deeper cutbacks in hiring and a downturn in consumer confidence and spending, which has buoyed output this year.

-Private-sector employers have added nearly 154,000 workers a month on average over the three months ended October, slightly above levels reported in earlier months.
-The unemployment rate ticked up slightly, to 3.6% in October from 3.5% in September, as the number of people looking for work increased.
+With inflation defying the Fed's forecasts by holding slightly below the central bank's 2% target this year, Mr. Powell said it is possible that Fed policy in recent years was providing less support to the economy than officials expected or that the relationship between job-market slack and inflation had weakened.

+"What we have learned...is that the U.S. economy can operate at a much lower rate of unemployment than many would have thought," he said.
+Officials needed to have significant humility, Mr. Powell added, about the models and forecasts they use to set policy.

-Mr. Powell said Wednesday the economy's baseline outlook remains favorable, in part because of the Fed's actions to lower interest rates this year.
-He cited a recent autoworker strike as a contributing factor to reduced economic output during the third quarter.
+Mr. Powell said the economy's baseline outlook remains favorable, in part because of the Fed's recent rate cuts.

-He also flagged "noteworthy risks" to the Fed's favorable outlook, namely trade policy and sluggish growth abroad.
+He flagged "noteworthy risks" to the Fed's favorable outlook, namely trade policy and sluggish growth abroad.

-Officials have cited three reasons for trimming rates this year: weakening global growth, rising trade-policy uncertainty and muted inflation.
-The U.S.-China trade conflict worsened immediately after the Fed made its initial rate cut in July, but the Trump administration took steps last month to put trade talks back on track.
+The U.S.-China trade conflict worsened immediately after the Fed cut rates in July, but the Trump administration took steps last month to put trade talks back on track.

 Hopes of a trade truce have buoyed investors' hopes that the economy can avoid a downturn in recent weeks, with stock prices and long-term bond yields rising.